Evidence of the pair instability gap from black hole masses: Methods

 \subsection{Spin transition study}

 Next, we replace the default spin model with the model from Ref.~\cite{antonini2024}, which showed evidence for a change in the spin distribution for primary masses above $\tilde{m}_1$.
-We consider two model variations.
-In the first variation, the effective inspiral spin parameter $\chi_{\rm{eff}}$ is normally distributed when $m_1 < \tilde{m}_1$ and it is uniformly distributed when $m_1 > \tilde{m}_1$ \citep{antonini2024}:
+In our study allowing an $m_2$ gap, we consider two model variations of the effective inspiral spin $\chi_{\rm{eff}}$, In the first variation, the effective inspiral spin parameter $\chi_{\rm{eff}}$ is normally distributed when $m_1 < \tilde{m}_1$ and it is uniformly distributed when $m_1 > \tilde{m}_1$ \citep{antonini2024}:

 The second variation employs a mixture model for binaries with $m_1 > \tilde{m}_1$\citep{antonini2024}: